ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer.md

 ```
 when I receive [Play Game v]
 ```
-This myblock is to initialize each time we play the game
+This myblock is to initialize each time we play the game.

 ```
 Game on::custom
 ```

+> [!info] Note about myblocks:
+> When you see a red block like the one above, you may need to create a myblock.
+> A myblock has two parts.
+> First the definition block, which is a hat block.
+> It has a round top:
+> ```
+> define Game on
+> ```
+> and then, the call block, which is what is above.
+It is not a hat.
+Don't mix them up.

 Just add these, we will use them later.
 ```
 broadcast [reset level v]